MingxiaGuo/English/docs/EF/General-English/1-4_People.md

 What is John like?
 He's hardworking and intelligent.
 ```

-She's never busy.

-They're very hardworking.

-He has long, black hair.

-Is she tall or short?

-What's he like?

 #### d) Final Task: Describing a colleague

 Describe a female friend to a colleague.
 When you see a blank, give true information.

 Listen carefully and then record the correct answer.